walquis/bathroom-reno/thebook/src/water-heater.md

 I also removed a bunch of unused pipe that had been left in place from previous projects. -->
 </div>

 It was an interesting exercise re-attaching the dishwasher line and the humidifier line.
-I didn't realize at first that the humidier was being fed *hot* water, although it makes sense; hot water evaporates more quickly.
+I didn't realize at first that the humidier was being fed *hot* water, although it makes sense; hot water evaporates more quickly, which is more efficient.
 I discovered SharkBite fittings, expensive but awesome, especially where (a) one can't easily sweat a copper joint without setting something on fire, or (b) one might need to disconnect the pipe later for whatever reason.

 In the latter case, a SharkBite fitting on the water heater's hot water line came in handy when I discovered the humidifier requirement; I popped off the fitting, added a tee, and popped it back onto the bottom of the tee: